Python Turtle - Lesson 3

 XKCD Code Quality

-• your teacher trying to mark your work
+• your teacher marking your work

 We will: